-For someone who loves to build from a kit, tinker, and configure, level and fine tune, this printer is great fun and can deliver results that can’t be told apart from $1000 printers.
-It’s easily one of the best budget 3D printers on the market, and moreover, an option which offers a premium experience.
+For someone who loves to build from a kit, tinker, and configure, level and fine-tune, this printer is great fun and can deliver results that can’t be told apart from $1000 printers.
+It’s easily one of the best budget 3D printers on the market, and moreover, an option that offers a premium experience.
 I'd also recommend the Elegoo Neptune 3D printer.
 You could get five of these printers and do a lot of high-quality printing if you have the time to devote to it.
 If you are after an easy ride, a print and forget experience then you need to look elsewhere.

 Check prices online: